Skip to content

 Yes.
 If you are eligible for a Commonwealth Seniors Health Card, you are eligible for additional discounts.

-If you are eligible for a state or territory Seniors Card, you may receive further discounts.
+If you are eligible for a state or territory Seniors Card, you may benefit from lower costs for state, territory or local council services.

 Am I a senior?